DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 ## Draft the report

-During the assessment, work with the other assessors on the panel to gather your findings for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard), and any actions for the team.
+During the assessment, work with the other assessors on the panel to gather your findings for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard), and provide any actions for the team.

 Do this in a way that suits you.
+Before adding your final notes to the report.
 For example, in a Word doc or the panel chat in Slack.
-Before adding your final notes to the report.

-You could also add comments directly to the report in the service during the assessment.
-It will be the lead assessor’s responsibility to add the overall rating, review the report and submit it to the service assessment team, who will then forward it on to the service team.
+You could also add comments directly to the report in the service assessment service during the assessment.
+It will be the lead assessor’s responsibility to add the overall rating, review the report and submit it to the service assessment team.
+They will then forward it on to the service team.

 ### Give the service a RAG rating for each Service Standard

-Following recent changes to CDDO policy for service assessments, services will be given either a red, amber, or green (RAG) rating for each of the 14 Service Standard points.
+Following recent changes to Central Digital and Data Office (CDDO) policy for service assessments, services will be given either a red, amber, or green (RAG) rating for each of the 14 Service Standard points.

-Plus, an overall RAG rating for the service.
+Plus, you will also provide an overall RAG rating for the service.
 This replaces using ‘met’ or ‘not met’.

 #### Red

 In order for the service to continue to the next phase, it must meet the Standard and get CDDO spend approvals.
-The service must be reassessed against the points of the Standard that are red at this assessment.
+The service must be reassessed against the points of the Standard that are rated red at this assessment.

 #### Amber